ISP2024/git-commands/README.md

    * master -
    * HEAD -

 2. A git commit includes the author's name and email.
-How does git know your name and email?
-When you install git on a new machine (or in a new user account) you should perform what 2 git commands?
+When you install git on a new machine (or in a new user account) you should perform these 2  git commands to tell git your name and email:
     ```
     # Git configuration commands for a new account

     ```
 3. There are 2 ways to create a local Git repository.
 What are they?
-    - describe first way (one sentence)
+    - todo: describe first way
-    - describe second way
+    - todo: describe second way

-4. Suppose you create a git repository in a directory (folder) named "/project1".
-Where does git put the repository files for this project?
-Write the path to git's files.
+4. If you create a git repository in a directory named "/project1" by entering `git init`, Git will create a "hidden" directory for the local repository.
+Where is the directory for the local repository (write the full path)?

 ### Part 2.
-Adding and Changing Stuff
+Adding and Changing Things

 Suppose your working copy of a repository contains these files and directories:
 ```
-README
+README.md
 out/
     a.exe
-src/ a
-     b
-	 c
+src/a.py
+    b.py
+	c.py
 test/
-     d
+    test_a.py
+    ...
 ```

-1. What is the command to add README and *everything* in the `src` directory to the git staging area?
+1. What is the command to add README.md and *everything* in the `src` directory to the git staging area?

-2. Write the command to add `test/d` to the staging area.
+2. Write the command to add `test/test_a.py` to the staging area (but not other files).

 3. Write a command to list files in the staging area.

-4. You decide you **don't** want to add `test/d` to git.
-Write the command to remove `test/d` from the staging area.
+4. You decide you **don't** want to commit `test/test_a.py` to git.
+The command to remove `test/test_a.py` from the staging area is:

-5. Write the command to commit the staging area to the repository.
+5. The command to commit everything in the staging area to the repository is:

-6. You **never** want any files in the `out/` directory to be commited to git.
-Describe 2 steps to configure git for this:
+6. You **never** want any files in the `out/` directory to be added to git.
+Describe 2 steps to configure the repo so git always ignores files in the `out/` directory:
-    * step one
+   - step one
-	* step two
+   - step two

-7. What is the command to move `a`, `b`, and `c` from the `src` directory to the top-level directory of the project, so that they are also moved in the git repository?
+7. What is the command to move `a.py`, `b.py`, and `c.py` from the `src` directory to the top-level directory of the project, so that they will also moved in the git repository?

-8. Commit this change with the message "moved src directory".
+8. Commit this change with the message "moved src directory":

-9. If you change a **lot** of files, using `git add` for each one can be tedious.
-Write a command to add *all modified files* to the staging area.
+9. To add **all changed files** (but not untracked files) using a single command, enter:

-    (After doing this you should use "git status" to verify you didn't add unintended files.)
+    After doing this you should use "git status" to verify you didn't add unintended files.

-10. What is the command to delete the file `c` from both your working copy **and** the repository?
-(This stages the change but it is not deleted from repo until you commit it.)
+10. To delete the file `c.py` from your working copy **and** the repository, enter these two commands:

-11. What is the command to show all differences between your working copy and the most recent commit?
+11. To see differences What is the command to show all differences between your working copy and the most recent commit?
 (Can be kind of hard to read.)